devopsacademyau/academy/classes/03class/docker/README.md

 - CMD
   - Set a default command and default parameters which will be executed when Docker is run.
 Those values can be overwritten during the container execution
 - ENTRYPOINT
   - Used when the container needs to be run as an executable.
-The command inside ENTRYPOINT instruction will can't be overwritten during container execution.
 - WORKDIR
   - Sets the working directory to run the instructions: RUN, CMD, ENTRYPOINT, COPY and ADD